yankodimitrov/SignalKit/README.md

 ## Installation

-SignalKit requires Swift 2.0 and XCode 7
+SignalKit requires Swift 2.0 and Xcode 7

 #### Carthage
 Add the following line to your [Cartfile](https://github.com/carthage/carthage)